sagrub/climate-memory/README.md

 ---

-## Introduction
-The Climate Memory website was created to raise the awareness of the climate change.
-The website attempts to present the facts of the human activities effecting the nature and the life of other people include our childern.

-The website was developed as a memory game with additional features.
-In contrast to the classical memory game, the user tries to match an image with an corresponding image description.
-The image can be either a visualization, icon or just a figure.
-The content of the fliped card is everytime magnified in order to read the text or see the image properly.

-The game is particularly for adults or children who can already read.
-The website can even be used at schools for educative purposes.

-Click <a href="https://brodsa.github.io/climate-memory/" target="_blank"> here </a> to play the game!

 ## UX
-The purpose of the game is communicate the facts about the climate change in an appealing and user-friedly way.
-This educative website is responsive so that the user can play the game on various devices.
+The purpose of the game is to communicate the facts about the climate change in an appealing and user-friedly way.
+The playing of the game is fun and informative at the same time.
+Moreover, the game can be played on various devices.

 ### User Stories
 - **First-Time User Goals**